onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 In this system complexity view, we map the numbers of attributes, methods and lines of codes to the width, height and color of classes in a hierarchy.
 This immediately highlights classes with abnormally high lines of code, or lots of data with little behavior.

+While such tools are useful early when investigating a system, they are still generic.
+To support solving concrete problems tools have to take the context of those problems into account.
-The key question is whether such tools can be cheaply produced to answer other kinds of specific questions about a given software systems.
+The key question is whether such tools can be cheaply produced to answer specific questions about a given software system.

 ***Code is disconnected from the running application***